-The Human Services associate program at Blackhawk Technical College trains students to provide information, support, care and advocacy in a human service agency.
-Students will acquire the skills needed to work with individuals, groups and communities and will learn to work with people of diverse racial, ethnic and cultural backgrounds.
-General education courses included in the program develop in students a to better understanding of social problems.
-During the second year of the program, students will have the opportunity to participate in a Field Experience in a human service agency.
+The Human Services Associate of Applied Science degree trains students to provide information, support, care and advocacy in a human service agency.
+Students will gain a solid foundation in human services principles that can be applied in areas such as mental health, social services, education, and rehabilitation.
+Students will acquire the skills needed to work with individuals, groups and communities of diverse racial, ethnic and cultural backgrounds.
+The program consists of a unique combination of study including various aspects of human services and general education, as well as field experience in a community human service agency.